PROACTIVE Project

 Voting in Michigan: Your Options

-- Vote on Election Day: Registered voters can vote at their polling place, while unregistered voters can register and vote at their clerk’s office.
+Registered voters vote at their polling place.
+Unregistered voters can register and vote in person at their local clerk’s office up to 8:00 p.m. on Election Day (with proof of residency).